FransAris/visio-to-xml/README.md

 # Visio-to-xml (and more)

-convert visio files to XML format for draw.io and mermaid diagrams, because I was tired of colleagues using web-based Visio (MS)
+Convert visio files to XML format for draw.io and mermaid diagrams, because I was tired of colleagues using web-based Visio (MS).
+I am declaring holy war on OOXML and its 'Markup Compatibility Layer'.
+Currently it works a bit crap, but for now I blame OOXML.

 ## Features